sigsergv/pyrone/docs/index.rst

 Install pyrone in virtual environment
 -------------------------------------

-We use virtualenv to install Pyrone runtime.
+We use pyvenv to install Pyrone runtime.

-You need to prepare directory where your application should be installed, let's assume it's ``/home/blog/pyrone3-blog``.
+You need to prepare directory where your application should be installed, let's assume it's ``/home/blog/pyrone-blog``.

 Inside this directory you need to create virtual environment, application directory, configuration files, so let's begin.